First presidency of Carlos Andrés Pérez: Domestic policy

-Economy

-One of the most radical aspects of Pérez's program for government was the notion that petroleum oil was a tool for under-developed nations like Venezuela to attain first world status and usher a fairer, more equitable international order.
-International events, including the Yom Kippur War of 1973, contributed to the implementation of this vision.
-Drastic increases in petroleum prices led to an economic bonanza for the country just as Pérez started his term.
-His policies, including the nationalization of the iron and petroleum industries, investment in large state-owned industrial projects for the production of aluminium and hydroelectric energy, infrastructure improvements, and the funding of social welfare and scholarship programs, were extremely ambitious and involved massive government spending, to the tune of almost $53 billion.
-His measures to protect the environment and foster sustainable development earned him the Earth Care award in 1975, the first time a Latin American leader had received this recognition.
+Legislative policy

-Congress gave Pérez a mandate to rule by decree for 100 days - and then for a further 100 days.
+Congress gave Pérez a mandate to rule by decree for 100 days – and then for a further 100 days.
 He also had a fiscal fortune in his hands such as no Venezuelan president ever had.
 And Pérez didn’t lose time to start spending it.
 He commissioned a report on government, which was prepared and carried out by Arnoldo Gabaldón.
 It contained a blueprint for further large scale bureaucratic expansion.
 Gabaldón himself was named to a super-ministry, which combined public works and communications.
 Since it was impossible to hire every Venezuelan, Pérez decreed that all public places should have bathroom attendants and that every elevator the country over should have an operator, although Venezuela had only had one or two hand-operated elevators before the Pérez Jiménez building euphoria.
 Contracts were handed out with abandon, and Venezuelans applauded with gusto.
 Pérez proclaimed that the oil wealth would not be squandered and founded a huge fund for "productive investments".
 This fund was exhausted very quickly.
 Congress had surrendered its power of fiscal oversight, one of the historical bases of democracy.

-Only in the television market did Pérez show scruples against rampant consumerism: Possibly under pressure from retailers with large inventories of black-and-white sets, he refused to allow color TV sets until far into his administration, although one could buy them on the free-port island of Margarita and could see color TV in Caracas, where transmissions of color broadcasts had already started.
-Pérez also delayed the construction of the Caracas metropolitan underground, presumably because it had been initiated by Caldera.
-Crime in the streets was another by-product of the Venezuelan oil economy, although this could only partially be blamed on the new riches — obviously, with so much spending going on, thugs had easy marks anywhere — but mainly on the thousands of guns that had been put into circulation during the leftist insurgency that Pérez battled.
-But the government did nothing effective to address the problem, which still plagues Venezuela.
-Pérez simply ignored it.